nestjs-architects/typed-cqrs/CONTRIBUTING.md

-# Contributing to NestJS Packages
+# Contributing to NestJS Architects

 #### Welcome